Khloe Kardashian Not Wearing Maternity Clothes "As Long As Possible"

 Before making the announcement that she was expecting, reports of Khloe’s pregnancy remained a speculation.
 During Kim Kardashian’s cherry blossom-themed baby shower in November, Khloe managed to conceal her bump in a blue guipure frill mini dress from Self-Portrait.
 The one-shoulder piece comes with a grosgrain band that neatly cinches at the waist, outlining her svelte pregnant figure without putting attention on her growing belly.

 Meanwhile, Khloe Kardashian is due sometime in April.
-The Keeping Up With The Kardashians star revealed that she still doesn’t know the sex of her baby, but she told Ellen she’ll name the baby Tristan Jr. if it’s a boy.
+The Keeping Up with the Kardashians star revealed that she still doesn’t know the sex of her baby, but she told Ellen she’ll name the baby Tristan Jr. if it’s a boy.
 Although she didn’t mention a potential name for a baby girl, a source claimed she’ll likely name the baby Andrea after Thompson’s mother.